lurayy/simple_inventory/dev_notes.md

 # TO-DO
 1. Add model's function for stock management
 2. keep track of sales in purchaseitems too
+3. Make a page where all the deleted(inactive) items are, waiting to be reveived

 ## Future Task
 - some times the CSRF session expires if that happens, relogin promt should be given